terzicaglar/LaserArena/README.md

 # LaserArena

-Java GUI for [Laser Maze](https://www.thinkfun.com/products/laser-maze/) game.
-Game rules can be reached from [here](https://www.thinkfun.com/wp-content/uploads/2013/09/Laser-1014-Instructions.pdf)
+Java GUI for puzzle game [Laser Maze](https://www.thinkfun.com/products/laser-maze/) game.
+Game rules can be reached from [here.](https://www.thinkfun.com/wp-content/uploads/2013/09/Laser-1014-Instructions.pdf)

+**How to Play**

 User can change the orientations of the tokens by LEFT CLICKING on it, if their orientation is not fixed.
 If there is a question mark in the middle of a token it represents that its orientation is not fixed and can be reorientated.